 The Commissioner has the power to offset a refund or overpayment to an existing debt due under another taxation law.
-This includes offsetting a refund or overpayment to another member or members of a group.
+This includes offsetting a refund or overpayment against the debt of another member or members of a group.

 Taxpayers may, as an alternative to seeking a refund, allow the Commissioner to offset a refund against a future tax liability.
 For example, an overpayment of payroll tax in January could be offset against the tax due in February.